Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Discussion

-Relative to the bound of \citet{ghadiri2023finite} in \eqref{eq:cross-fit-reg-adj-ht-var-bound}, the bound above improves the first term by approximately a factor of eight.
-It also eliminates the additional ridge regularization penalty term appearing in \eqref{eq:cross-fit-reg-adj-ht-var-bound}, and improves the final term by a factor of four.
+Relative to the bound of \citet{ghadiri2023finite} in \eqref{eq:cross-fit-reg-adj-ht-var-bound}, the bound above improves the first term by roughly a factor of eight.
+It also eliminates the additional ridge-regularization penalty term that appears in \eqref{eq:cross-fit-reg-adj-ht-var-bound} and improves the final term by about a factor of sixteen.

-Finally, it is worth noting that \citet{ghadiri2023finite} do not provide an inference procedure or a method for constructing confidence intervals, whereas we provide a two-step estimator perspective that allows consistent variance estimation and valid confidence interval construction.
+In addition, unlike the procedure in \citet{ghadiri2023finite}, LOORA comes with consistent variance estimation and valid confidence intervals.